 Good rains in February meant that the dam overflowed for the first time since December 2017.
 As a result we have seen an increase in water quality and made the need for pumping water from the bores to be put on hold.
-The RO plant has been mothballed while COV-19 impacts operations.
+The RO plant is still in mothball while COV-19 impacts operations.